Third-Party Solar Financing

-Although an established method of financing in the economy, third-party financing in the solar industry is less than a decade old, but it is quickly becoming one of the most popular methods for consumers to realize the benefits of solar energy.
-Unfortunately, the PPA model faces regulatory and legislative challenges in some states where third-party developers would likely be regulated as electric utilities.
+Although an established method of financing in the broader economy, third-party financing in the solar industry is less than a decade old, but it quickly became one of the most popular methods for consumers to realize the benefits of solar energy.
+However, the PPA model faces regulatory and legislative challenges in some states where third-party ownership products are either disallowed or the law is ambiguous.
 In these states, some third-party developers are still able to offer solar leases.

 Third-Party Financing Links

 - Solar PV Project Financing, National Renewable Energy Laboratory (NREL) - this report from NREL on third-party financing PPA models identifies the challenges and alternatives to such a model